Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Background

 \subsubsection{Grey-box building models}

-In grey-box modeling, one generally starts from simplified physics-based equations and uses data-driven methods to identify the model parameters \cite{shamsi2021feature, harb2016development} and/or learn an unknown disturbance model on top of it \cite{gray2018hybrid}.
+In grey-box modeling, one generally starts from simplified physics-based equations and uses data-driven methods to identify the model parameters \cite{shamsi2020framework, shamsi2021feature, harb2016development} and/or learn an unknown disturbance model on top of it \cite{gray2018hybrid}.
 The simplified base model requires less expert knowledge and time to be designed than pure physics-based models but still allows one to retain the interpretability of physics-based models.
-Furthermore, this basis includes physical knowledge in the model, so that fewer parameters have to be learned compared to pure black-box models, which in turn implies that less historical data is required to fit such models \cite{foucquier2013state}.
-However, even when they are identified from given data, there is still uncertainty around the parameters \cite{shamsi2020framework}.
+Furthermore, this basis includes physical knowledge in the model, so that \rText{fewer parameters have}\nText{less information has} to be learned \nText{from data }compared to pure black-box models, which in turn implies that less historical data is required to fit such models \cite{foucquier2013state}. \rText{However, even when they are identified from given data, there is still uncertainty around the parameters \cite{shamsi2020framework}.}

-Typically, people start with linear state-space models and identify their parameters with data, even if some nonlinearities are not well captured by this approach \cite{royer2016towards}.
-Due to the complex parameter identification procedure, low complexity RC models usually perform better, see for example \cite{berthou2014development, harb2016development} and the references therein, with models with two capacitances usually being selected.
-Higher order models entail more complexity and hinder the generalization capability of grey-box models, which also advocates in favor of low-complexity frameworks \cite{shamsi2019generalization}.
-Consequently, a feature assessment framework to test the flexibility, scalability, and interoperability of grey-box models and select the right model characteristics was proposed by Shamsi et al. \cite{shamsi2021feature}.
-In essence, grey-box approaches hence allow for a trade-off between the accuracy and complexity of the models \cite{shamsi2019generalization}.
+\rText{Typically, people }\nText{Typical grey-box models }start with linear state-space models and identify their parameters \rText{with}\nText{from} data, even if some nonlinearities are not well captured by this approach \cite{royer2016towards}.
+Due to the \rText{complex parameter identification procedure}\nText{difficulty of finding good parameters in general}, low complexity RC models usually perform better\rText{, see for example \cite{fux2014ekf, berthou2014development, harb2016development} and the references therein}, with models with \nText{one or }two capacitances usually being selected \cite{fux2014ekf, berthou2014development, harb2016development}.
+Higher-order models \nText{furthermore} entail more complexity and hinder the generalization capability of grey-box models, which also advocates in favor of low-complexity frameworks~\cite{shamsi2019generalization}. \rText{Consequently}\nText{As a partial solution}, a feature assessment framework to test the flexibility, scalability, and interoperability of grey-box models and select the right model characteristics was proposed by Shamsi et al. \cite{shamsi2021feature}.
+In essence, grey-box approaches hence allow for a trade-off between the accuracy and \nText{the }complexity of \rText{the}\nText{building} models~\cite{shamsi2019generalization}.

+\nText{Due to the effectiveness of low-order RC models, we hence rely on linear first-order RC modeling techniques inspired from B\"{u}nning et al. \cite{bunning2022physics} and simplified versions of Maasoumy et al. \cite{maasoumy2011model, maasoumy2014handling, maasoumy2014selecting} to construct the PCNNs proposed in this work.}